Updated: Jul 31

 Listen … don’t worry about these guys.
 They’re all professionals and old or children.
 Environmentalists.
 They’re not radical like Antifa or BLM.

-I don’t know why saying its wrong for cops to shoot innocent black people is radical.
+Come to think of it I don’t know why saying its wrong for cops to shoot innocent black people is radical.
 I don’t know why being opposed to fascists is radical either.
 But America is shit senseless (TM) and I wanted to soothe the cop.

 But the cop would have none of it.
 The old cop growled: